Near-One/fast-bridge-protocol/aurora/README.md

 * set up env variable `MASTER_ACCOUNT` with your near account on testnet.
 You should have a private key saved locally in `~/.near-credentials/testnet/`
 * set up env variable `AURORA_PRIVATE_KEY` with your aurora private key for testnet.
 * `MASTER_ACCOUNT` should have at least 4.25 NEAR tokens.
-* Your aurora account should have at least 2.125 wNEAR and 1 USDC
+* Your aurora account should have at least 2.125 wNEAR and 1 USDC and 0.01 AuroraETH

 Command for running test:
 ```bash